 Activity evaluation and analysis

-Doctoral students should be encouraged to give feed-back on the activities they have participated in.
-This feed-back together with the reflections of the organisers, and subsequent feed-back to the participants will enhance the quality of future activities.
+It's important to encourage doctoral students to give feedback on the activities they have participated in.
+This feedback, together with the reflections of the organisers and subsequent feedback to the participants, is an important basis for the work on raising the quality of future activities.

 Use the Mentimeter template below to evaluate how your activity was perceived by the target group doctoral students.
 The template is available to all KI users and can be found in the tool under Shared templates with the name “Activity evaluation doctoral education (to be modified by presenter)”.
 Add it to your own presentations.
 The questions are mandatory but some need to be adapted for your purpose, see the example below.